 Toast

 Toast simplified business operations for thousands of restaurants across the U.S. through a comprehensive management approach.
-The platform combines payment processing, order management, inventory, and analytics within a single app.
+The platform combines payment processing, order management, inventory management, and analytics into a single app.
 Restaurant and cafe owners gained a tool to control all processes with just one tap on a tablet screen.

 Toast’s orange logo conveys positivity.
 The name uses a smooth font, creating a friendly company image.
 Besides, it is a symbol that resembles a slice of bread, evoking the cozy atmosphere of the restaurant business.
 The bright shade enhances the impression of the platform’s accessibility.